julienperret/metamask-logo/README.md

-# Metamask Logo
+# OpenMOLE Logo

-A browserifyable 3d metamask logo.
-[Live demo](http://metamask.github.io/metamask-logo/).
+A browserifyable 3d OpenMOLE logo based on metamask logo.
+[Live demo](https://julienperret.github.io/openmole-logo/).

 This repo can both be included as a browserifiable module, and includes a sample app.